SuHoTan/SuHoTan/README.md

 <p>
   Hello 👋 I'm currently looking for a job. <br>

-  I'm very interested in Java, Spring, and artificial intelligence Using python.<br>
+  I'm interested in Spring boot, JPA, REST API, IOT, artificial intelligence Using python.<br>
   I want to be a backend developer.<br>

   My hobby is astronomical observation  🚀, making a smart home using IOT, enjoing VR contents <br>